State of the School

 New York University

-The search for this position is in its final stages, and it is being guided by Bruce Dennis, former Head of School at The Packer Collegiate Institute and a senior consultant for the leading educational search firm Carney, Sandoe & Associates.
-The candidate pool is outstanding, and the School hopes to complete the search in February.
+Upper School Principal Search: The search for this position is underway, and it is being guided by John Faubert, a senior consultant for the leading educational search firm Carney, Sandoe & Associates.
+The candidate pool is outstanding, and we are currently interviewing finalists.
+The School hopes to complete the search in February.

 Director of Admissions & Enrollment Management: Since the departure of Matt Suzuki, the School engaged Courtney Doucette as an interim director of the admissions effort.
 Now, the School is interviewing finalist candidates for the permanent Director of Admissions & Enrollment, who will work closely with incoming Head of School Randall Dunn, as well as the Assistant Heads of School Meredith deChabert and Pam MacAffer, to ensure that Rye Country Day maintains its leading status among independent schools, locally and nationally, by attracting, enrolling, and retaining outstanding students who reflect the School community’s values and our collective dedication to excellence and service.
 The School hopes to complete this search by the end of January.